 Authentic, raw skill.

 Our founder and our teams of leathersmiths travel around the continent searching for leathers and materials for these designs.
 They themselves have traveled from near and far to find opportunity in capital cities.
-Most of the leather is from Mali and Guinea, two of many countries in the region with rich and expansive cattle herding cultures.
+Most of the leather is from Mali and Guinea and Kenya countries with rich and expansive cattle herding cultures.

 An entire generation lost the fair opportunity to live up to their potential.
 In Liberia, the most common occupation that is open to everyone just trying to make it is to be an entrepreneur.
 From selling chewing gum, coconut pieces or bread to passengers in traffic, to owning restaurants and gas stations, people in Liberia are finding careers that don’t depend on the formal qualifications most were denied the chance to attain.